-Consumers are encouraged to talk to us before raising a complaint with an external complaint agency, but consumers can choose to raise their complaint with an external agency at any time.
+Consumers are encouraged to talk to us before raising a complaint with an external complaint agency, but consumers can choose to raise their complaint with an external agency at any time and with our assistance if they like.
 Details of external complaints agencies are detailed in 6.4 Advocates.